All you want to know about

 - Help the team find and eliminate losses (facilitate!).

-A production team cannot be expected to deal with being overloaded with work AND start working on making improvements at the same time.
+A production team cannot be overloaded with work AND being expected to make improvements at the same time.

 In order to gain a high yield from the OEE registration, fast information feedback is essential.